rajib-reea/spring-cloud-stream-rabbit/README.md

 }

 ````
-## Loss Prevention / Duplicate Avoidance
+## Loss Prevention / Duplicate Avoidance(not implemented)

-We need Outbox on the Producer side and Inbox on the Consumer side(not implemented).
+We need Outbox on the Producer side and Inbox on the Consumer side.
 ````
 1. Outbox: